Components of Local Government

 Modules for this Standard Include:

-MEDIA LITERACY CONNECTIONS: Analyzing Local Governments' Use of Social Media
+- MEDIA LITERACY CONNECTIONS: Local Governments, Social Media and Digital Democracy

 - UNCOVER: Democratic Decision Making in Cooperative Organizations and Worker/Employee-Owned Companies